Les Kurbas: Imprisonment and execution

 In 1933 Kurbas was ousted from "Berezil".
 He was allowed to go to Moscow, where he probably was the major force behind Solomon Mikhoels' famous staging of King Lear (1934).
 Later in 1933 he was arrested and put into a labour camp (as were many other cultural figures).
 Even under these conditions Les Kurbas showed his unshakable love for the theater.
 As his friend and competitor Vsevolod Meyerhold would do later during his own imprisonment, Kurbas organized a camp theater and was even in touch with the author of one of the plays he staged to discuss dramaturgical decisions.

 Kurbas was then moved to the remote Solovetsky Islands in the White Sea, and was one of the "lost transport" of prisoners shipped back to the mainland in 1937 from Solovki.
 It is now known that he was shot on 3 November 1937 with 289 other members of the Ukrainian intelligentsia at the killing field and burial ground of Sandarmokh near Medvezhyegorsk, in Karelia (northwest Russia), a site discovered in 1997 by members of the Memorial Society.

 Joseph Stalin had directly ordered the killing of over one thousand artists and intellectuals held in the Solovki prison camp.
-Kurbas' friend Mykola Kulish, who had been confined to a cage like an animal and consequently fallen into a state of utter mental derangement, met the same fate.
+Kurbas' friend Mykola Kulish met the same fate.

-After Stalin’s death, Kurbas was rehabilitated in 1957.
+After Stalin's death, Kurbas was rehabilitated in 1957.